sSasha-uwu/better-quality/README.md

 # better-quality
-Removes the quality penatly from speed modules and adds quality scaling to belt speed, drill/pumpjack mining speed, cargo/fluid wagon size, storage tank size, and locomotive speed/power usage.
+Removes the quality penalty from speed modules and adds quality scaling to belt speed, drill/pumpjack mining speed, cargo/fluid wagon size, storage tank size, and locomotive speed/power usage.

 Legendary values are 2x base with the exception of Locomotives, which halve the power draw (fuel consumption) and increase top speed by about 30%.